lovetoys/lovetoys/README.md

     engine = Engine()
     engine:addEntity(player)

+    -- Let's add the MoveSystem to the engine.
+Its update() -- method will be invoked within any engine:update() call. engine:addSystem(MoveSystem())

     -- This will be a 'draw' system, so the
-    -- engine will call its draw method.
+    -- engine will call its draw method. engine:addSystem(DrawSystem(), "draw") end
-    -- If you omit the type argument, the
-    -- default 'update' will be used.
-    engine:addSystem(DrawSystem(), "draw")
-end